Vibestrate

 skills: [payments]

-Or per run, merged into every agent for that run:
+Or attach them just for one run, merged into every agent for that run:

 vibe run "Refund a stuck transaction" --skills payments,oncall-runbook